Glossary

 Share on:

-Personal loans are typically unsecured, which means that they do not require collateral, such as a home or car, to be taken out.
-Thus, personal loans are mainly based on the borrower's creditworthiness, income, and other financial factors.
+Personal loans are typically unsecured loans, which means that they do not require collateral, such as a home or car, to be taken out.

 Share on:

-Payment processing fees may be charged when you insist on paying via a cheque versa digital payment.
+• Payment processing fees — sometimes applied if you insist on paying via cheque instead of digital methods.

 Share on:

-Program lending, also known as policy-based lending or formula-based lending or checklist lending, involves providing loans based on criteria or guidelines set by the lender to help their credit officers to make quick decisions and process large amounts of enquiries.
+Program lending, also known as policy-based lending, formula-based lending, or checklist lending, refers to loans issued based on pre-set criteria or guidelines.
+These help lenders make quicker decisions and process large volumes of enquiries efficiently.

 Share on: